What is bariatric surgery?

-Bariatric surgery is a weight loss surgery that changes the size of your stomach to assist with weight loss, treats complications such as joint pain, headaches, and reflux, and reduces the risk of heart attacks and strokes.
-Bariatric surgery offers a variety of weight loss procedures that change the size of your stomach.
+Bariatric surgery is a weight-loss procedure that changes the size of your stomach to assist with weight loss, treats complications from obesity—such as joint pain, headaches, and reflux—and reduces the risk of heart attacks and strokes.

 Bariatric surgery options

 ARC specializes in the following bariatric surgery procedures:

 This weight-loss surgery reduces the size of your stomach and limits the amount of food you can eat in one sitting.
 The route of digestion is preserved as part of the stomach is removed and the remaining is formed into a vertical sleeve.
 As a result, you will feel full sooner and longer.

 Gastric bypass surgery alters the way your stomach and small intestine process food.
 The surgeon creates a small pouch in the stomach and attaches it directly to a portion of the small intestine.
 The small pouch allows food to bypass a part of the small intestine and reduces the amount of fat and calories you absorb from the foods you eat.

 Revision surgery is a personalized approach that contemplates the correction or improvement of previous bariatric surgeries depending on the type of bariatric surgery that was previously performed.

 We will start with an EGD (upper endoscopy) of the esophagus and stomach to evaluate the general shape of the anatomy.
 Once we have that information, we can see what options are right for you.